watacoso/hlab/docs/_docs/logging-forwarder-aggregator.md

 There are official installation packages for Ubuntu.
 Installation instructions can be found in [Fluentbit documentation: "Ubuntu installation"](https://docs.fluentbit.io/manual/installation/linux/ubuntu).

-Fluentbit installation and configuration tasks have been automated with Ansible developing a role: role [**ricsanfre.fluentbit**](https://galaxy.ansible.com/ricsanfre/fluentbit).
+Fluentbit installation and configuration tasks have been automated with Ansible developing a role: role [**watacoso.fluentbit**](https://galaxy.ansible.com/watacoso/fluentbit).
 This role install fluentbit and configure it.

 ### Fluent bit configuration

 {{site.data.alerts.note}}
-**ricsanfre.fluentbit** role configuration is defined through a set of ansible variables.
+**watacoso.fluentbit** role configuration is defined through a set of ansible variables.
 This variables are defined at `control` inventory group (group_vars/control.yml), to which `gateway`and `pimaster` belong to.
 {{site.data.alerts.end}}

 Configuration is quite similar to the one defined for the fluentbit-daemonset, removing kubernetes logs collection and filtering and maintaining only OS-level logs collection.